-The Google My Business API provides an interface for managing business location information on Google.
+The Google Business Profile API provides an interface for managing business location information on Google.
 A business can grant access through OAuth consent to another business to manage their profile on their behalf.

 Managed businesses on Business Profile have already been verified through the Business Profile verification process.
-If a business you want to enable for Business Messages for is already a verified Business Profile, you can extend the Business Profile OAuth consent flow to onboard that business to Business Messages and auto-verify the business for launch on Business Messages.
+You can extend the Business Profile OAuth consent flow to onboard these businesses to Business Messages and auto-verify them for launch on Business Messages.

-This is a more scalable and faster method to launching Business Messages and the recommended flow for enabling messaging for a Business Profile location.
+This is a more scalable and faster method to launch Business Messages and is the recommended flow for enabling messaging for a Business Profile location.

 You must be an existing Business Profile partner with access to the Google My Business APIs.
 If you aren't, follow the Business Profile prerequisites to apply for access.